tuxskar/caluny/README.md

 caluny
 ======

-University Student's calendars and tametables generic management django application with support to handle teacher-student comunications using webservices
+University Student's calendars and timetables generic management django application with support to handle teacher-student comunications using webservices

 Caluma
 ======